March 10, 2020

 - one-off presentations that aren’t linked with the curriculum

-- scare tactics that make inaccurate statements or exaggerate potential harms.
+- scare tactics that make inaccurate statements or exaggerate potential harm.

-Additionally, educators should be careful to avoid using language or images that stigmatise people who use drugs, such as describing people who use drugs as ‘dirty’ or showing extreme images of people purported to have used drugs.
-Students may have a family member who has experienced dependence or might need help and may consequently feel too ashamed to ask for it.
-(Learn more about stigma).
+It’s best to avoid using language or images that stigmatise people who use drugs, such as describing people who use drugs as ‘dirty’ or showing extreme images of people who may have used drugs.
+Students might have a family member who has experienced dependence or might need help themselves.
+Having drug use stigmatised in the classroom may mean they feel too ashamed to ask for support.

 The limits of drug education

-However, education alone cannot be expected to overcome the influence of media, advertising, music, online influencers and peer or social pressures.
+However, education alone won’t overcome the influence of media, advertising, music, online influencers and peer or social pressures.

-When it comes to alcohol, which is a legal drug, young people are exposed to sophisticated advertising during sport, on social media, and through outdoor billboards and transport ads.
+With alcohol, which is a legal drug, young people are exposed to clever advertising during sport, on social media, and through outdoor billboards and transport ads.